 As referenced in Chapter 7, self-dealing transactions are presumed to be detrimental to a public benefit corporation (and a mutual benefit corporation holding charitable assets) unless specific steps are taken by the board before consummating the transaction to ensure the transaction is both fair and reasonable to the corporation.
-One way the corporation's board can protect itself from an unfavorable self-dealing transaction is to submit the transaction to the Attorney General for approval.
+12 One way the corporation's board can protect itself from an unfavorable self-dealing transaction is to submit the transaction to the Attorney General for approval.
 The following information should be submitted:

-- A letter signed on behalf of the corporation by an authorized director, officer, or agent setting forth a detailed description of the self-dealing transaction, the extent to which any director has a material financial interest in the self-dealing transaction, and all material facts concerning the self-dealing transaction; - A copy of the corporation's current financial statement; - A copy of the articles of incorporation of the corporation and any amendments, if not on file with the Attorney General's Registry of Charitable Trusts; - A copy of the bylaws of the corporation and any amendments, if not on file with the Registry of Charitable Trusts;
+A letter signed on behalf of the corporation by an authorized director, officer, or agent setting forth a detailed description of the self-dealing transaction, the extent to which any director has a material financial interest in the self-dealing transaction, and all material facts concerning the self-dealing transaction;